-When the server group is configured, LogListener may have an exception, such as disconnection from the CLS server and log upload failure.
-In this case, the server group is exceptional, as shown below:
+When the machine group is configured, LogListener may have an exception, such as disconnection from the CLS server and log upload failure.
+In this case, the machine group is exceptional, as shown below:

 These troubleshooting steps only apply to LogListener 2.2.4 or later.
 If you’re using an earlier version, see Troubleshooting Earlier LogListener Versions.